Taliban have attacked NATO supplies and killed drivers and other crew in the past

 “These people are cowards,” said Syed Munawar Hasan, the president of Jamat-e-Islami, referring to the military leadership that made the decision.

-Meanwhile, the U.S. military will now pay Pakistan $1.1 billion it owes as part of the deal struck to reopen the NATO supply lines, according to U.S. officials who had knowledge of the agreement’s details but weren’t authorized to speak publicly.
+The U.S. military will pay Pakistan $1.1 billion it owes as part of the deal struck to reopen the NATO supply lines, according to U.S. officials who had knowledge of the agreement’s details but were not authorized to speak publicly.

-The money is part of a U.S. military program called “coalition support funds,” which reimburses the Pakistani military for counterterrorism efforts.
+The money is part of a U.S. military program that reimburses the Pakistani military for counterterrorism efforts.
 The U.S. halted paying the bills from Pakistan as tension rose between the two countries.